zamazan4ik/awesome-pgo/article/article.md

 #### PGO via Sampling (SPGO)

 TODO: add info about Sampling PGO aka AutoFDO aka AFDO

+By the way, Sampling PGO is often called as FDO.
+From my understanding, this is due to Google AutoFDO project - a special set of tools to implement Sampling PGO for GCC and LLVM-based compilers.
+We will cover this project a bit later - stay tuned ;)

 More about AutoFDO you can find here: